postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 >[!NOTE]
 > The string expression is inserted _as is_ without any validation or transformation.
 Always specify the full namespace of any declaration used in a text expression.

-### Capturing run-time expressions into a compile-time object
+### Capturing run-time expressions into compile-time objects

 If you want to manipulate a run-time expression as a compile-time object, you can do it using the <xref:Caravela.Framework.Aspects.meta.DefineExpression*?text=meta.DefineExpression> method.
 This allows you to have expressions that depend on compile-time conditions and control flows.
 The <xref:Caravela.Framework.Aspects.meta.DefineExpression*> method returns an <xref:Caravela.Framework.Code.IExpression>, the same interface returned by <xref:Caravela.Framework.Aspects.meta.ParseExpression*>.  <xref:Caravela.Framework.Code.IExpression> is a compile-time object that you can use anywhere in compile-time code.
 It exposes the run-time expression in the <xref:Caravela.Framework.Code.IExpression.Value> property.